fgcz/fcc/README.md

 The specification/properties of the program are as follow:
 - converting instrument files (e.g. RAW-files) to all kinds of formats
 - being generic
-- follows fgcz granularity: project, user, instrument, time range
+- follows FGCZ hierarch storage granularity: project, user, instrument, time range
-- multi platform, host, task
+- multi- platform, host, task
 - configurable through xml file which means new converter by new tag in xml file NO CODE CHANGE!
-- stdout and errout logging
+- stdout and errout through syslog

 # Synopsis
 ## on Microsoft OS